mjt320/SEPAL/README.md

 Note: this repository is a work-in-progress, un-tested and not recommended for use.

 ### Functionality:
-- Signal-to-concentration
+- Enhancement-to-concentration conversion
 - Fit concentration using pharmacokinetic model
-- Fit signal using pharmacokinetic model
+- Fit enhancement using pharmacokinetic model
-- Pharmacokinetic models: steady-state, Patlak
+- Pharmacokinetic models: steady-state, Patlak, extended Tofts, Tofts, 2CXM, 2CUM
 - Individual and Parker AIFs
 - Linear relaxivity model
 - SPGR signal model